 Consider Double Sleeving

 - Fussy collectors can consider double-sleeving.
-You can place your card top-down into this KMC perfect fit before placing it into a penny sleeve bottom-up, and then putting it into your binder or top loader – these Top Loaders from Ultra Pro are recommended
+You can place your card top-down into this KMC perfect fit before placing it into a penny sleeve bottom-up and then putting it into your binder or top loader – these Top Loaders from Ultra Pro are recommended.

 - If you’re putting your card into a top loader, use a penny sleeve first.
-These penny sleeves by Ultra Pro are a good option
+These penny sleeves by Ultra Pro are a good option.

 - If you’re going to double sleeve, go for a high-quality binder like the Ultra Pro or Dragon Shield mentioned below.
-Otherwise, the weight of the full binder will be too much for most binders spines, and the binder.
+Otherwise, the weight of the full binder will be too much for most binders’ spines and the binder.

 Finally, gently slot your cards into the binder from the side, and never store two cards in one slot.

-How to organize your Pokemon cards:
+How to organize your Pokemon cards

 Pokemon TCG Binder Do’s and Don’ts:

-- Do use zipping binders, which compress the cards less and decrease the chances of your cards slipping out, and of your cards coming into contact with foreign objects and moisture
+Use zipping binders, which compress the cards less and decrease the chances of your cards slipping out, and of your cards coming into contact with foreign objects and moisture. | Don’t use ‘O-Ring’ binders.
+The pages on the ends can move into the ring and get clamped down, add weight to the equation, and you can deform your cards. |

-- Do Consider interleaving using acid-free protective paper, especially if you are going to archive your cards.
-Some binders include these, others don’t – you will find cheap glassine paper or similar on Amazon
+Consider interleaving using acid-free protective paper, especially if you are going to archive your cards.
+Some binders include these, others don’t – you will find cheap glassine paper or similar on Amazon. | Don’t use binders that use cheap materials like thin plastics – not only can they damage the art on the cards, but there is a higher chance of the pages ripping and the cards and seams pressing into them. |

-- Do Keep your binders vertical on a shelf in a well-ventilated room without much humidity
+Keep your binders vertical on a shelf in a well-ventilated room without much humidity. | Don’t stack your binders on top of each other. |

-- Don’t use binders with pages that load from the top, and, if you do, be careful when transporting your cards so that they don’t fall out
+Pack your albums and binders with interleaving sheets, use binders that load from the sides, and use D ring binders that won’t clamp your cards. | Don’t use binders with pages that load from the top; if you do, be careful when transporting your cards so they don’t fall out. |

-- Don’t use binders with a band or elastic unless they are of very high quality, as this can put unnecessary pressure on the sides of your cards, which can lead to compression and damage.
+Consider avoiding ring damage issues by investing in ringless binders with enough space between the binding and the pockets. | Don’t use binders with a band or elastic unless they are of very high quality, as this can put unnecessary pressure on the sides of your cards, which can lead to compression and damage. |

 If you click on a product link on this page we may earn a small affiliate commission.